Skip to main content

 Applying to more than 1 course

-You can apply for more than 1 postgraduate course at UAL but we recommend that you apply for no more than 3 courses.
-You need to tailor your application, supporting documents and portfolio to each course, so applying for many different courses could risk the overall quality of your application.
 If you receive offers for multiple courses, you'll only be able to accept 1 offer.
 UAL doesn't accept repeat applications to the same course in the same academic year.

 Visas and immigration history check

 All non-UK nationals must complete an immigration history check.
 Your application may be considered by our course teams before this check takes place.
-This means that we may request your portfolio and/or video task before we identify any issues arising from your immigration history check.
+If your course requires a portfolio and/or video task, we may request these before we identify any issues arising from your immigration history check.
 Sometimes your history may mean that we are not able to continue considering your application.
 Visit our Immigration and visas advice page for more information.

 External student transfer policy